mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    echo "✅ Response Enhancer deployed at: ${RESPONSE_ENHANCER_URL}"
    ```

    All three MCP servers are now deployed on Cloud Run and ready to handle intelligent API middleware operations.
-Each service is independently scalable and follows MCP standards for consistent AI-agent interactions, providing the foundation for our intelligent middleware architecture.
+Each service is independently scalable and follows MCP standards for consistent AI-agent interactions, providing the foundation for our intelligent middleware architecture with automatic scaling and pay-per-use pricing.

 5. **Create Main API Middleware Service**:

    The main middleware service orchestrates the MCP servers to create intelligent API processing workflows.
-This service receives incoming API requests, coordinates with our deployed MCP servers to analyze, route, and enhance requests and responses, demonstrating how MCP enables complex AI-powered middleware architectures on Google Cloud.
+This service receives incoming API requests, coordinates with our deployed MCP servers to analyze, route, and enhance requests and responses, demonstrating how MCP enables complex AI-powered middleware architectures on Google Cloud while maintaining clean separation of concerns.

    ```bash
    # Create the main middleware service